anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-33.md

 ## Scenario

-Sarah and Max were working on writting some stories which they have pushed to the repository.
-Max has recently added some new changes and is trying to push them to the repository but he is facing some issues.
-Below you can find more details:
+Sarah and Max are working on writing some stories which they have both pushed to the repository.
+Max has recently added new changes and is trying to push them to the repository, but he is facing some merge conflicts.

-SSH into storage server using user max and password Max_pass123.
-Under /home/max you will find the story-blog repository.
-Try to push the changes to the origin repo and fix the issues.
-The story-index.txt must have titles for all 4 stories.
-Additionally, there is a typo in The Lion and the Mooose line where Mooose should be Mouse.
+You need to SSH into the storage server using the following credentials:

+- **Username:** max
+- **Password:** Max_pass123

+Once connected, navigate to the `/home/max/story-blog` repository.
+Try to push Max's changes to the origin repository and resolve any merge conflicts that occur, especially in the `story-index.txt` file.

+Additionally, you can use the Gitea UI to verify and manage repository changes:

-Click on the Gitea UI button on the top bar.
-You should be able to access the Gitea page.
-You can login to Gitea server from UI using username sarah and password Sarah_pass123 or username max and password Max_pass123.
+- Click on the **Gitea UI** button on the top bar.
+- Login to the Gitea server using:
+  - **Username:** sarah / **Password:** Sarah_pass123
+  - **or**
+  - **Username:** max / **Password:** Max_pass123

-Note: For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
-You may also consider using a screen recording software such as loom.com to record and share your work.
+**Note:** For scenarios requiring changes in a web UI, please take screenshots as proof of your work in case your task is marked incomplete.
+You may also contact the support team if you face any issues.

 ---

 ## Task

+1. SSH into the storage server as user `max`.
+2. Navigate to the `story-blog` repository.
+3. Attempt to push changes to the origin repository.
+4. Resolve any Git merge conflicts that arise.
+5. Verify the changes using the Gitea web UI.

 ---